 Natural Diamond Council members take great steps to preserve the biodiversity of the areas where diamonds are recovered.
-To ensure that the environmental impact is properly managed, any decision to build is preceded by major environment and biodiversity studies, together with the consultation of indigenous communities, and local and regional governments.
+To ensure that the environmental impact is properly managed, any decision to build is preceded by major environmental and biodiversity studies, together with the consultation of indigenous communities, and local and regional governments.

 For every acre of land used for mining, the NDC members set aside three for conservation.
-Conducting sustainable mining practices also require an ongoing commitment to preserving water resources and minimizing the greenhouse gas emissions production.
+Conducting sustainable mining practices also requires an ongoing commitment to preserving water resources and minimizing the greenhouse gas emissions production.